gmprestes/PHP-PowerfullAPI/README.md

 # PowerfulAPI
 A powerful and very light-weight PHP REST API Server

-A PHP REST server for providing a very light-weight REST API.

-*Very easy to set up and get going, you just need to copy files into working directory.
+* Very easy to set up and get going, you just need to copy files into working directory.
-*Independent from other libraries and frameworks.
+* Independent from other libraries and frameworks.
-*Supports HTTP authentication.
+* Supports HTTP authentication.

 Support the following formats :
 * text/plain